segmentstream-com/segmentstream-com.github.io/_docs/javascript-sdk/digitaldata.md

 ---
 layout: page
 section: developer
-title: "digitalData object"
+navigation_title: "DigitalData object"
+title: "Global window.digitalData object (Data Layer)"
 date: 2017-06-05 12:00:00
-order: 2
+order: 1
 ---

 In this section you will learn:
 * How to install the digitalData data layer on your website.
 * How to correctly fill in all the variables inside the digitalData object.

 digitalData is a global JavaScript object.
-It must be declared as high as possible in the source code of the site, [before connecting the SegmentStream library](/for-developer/snippet).
+It must be declared as high as possible in the source code of the site, before connecting the SegmentStream library.
 This object should be present on every page of the site.

 > Declare the `window.digitalData` object the first time the page loads.
 Do not try to build a system in which the object is created after an AJAX request.
 This decision will negatively affect your marketing infrastructure and make it unmanageable.

-### Page contents
+## Page contents
 ------
 <ul class="page-navigation">
   <li><a href="#introduction">Introduction</a></li>
   <li><a href="#howToFill">How to fill the object</a></li>
 </ul>

-### <a name="introduction"></a>Introduction
+## <a name="introduction"></a>Introduction
 ------
 Let's analyze the structure of the object in more detail.
 The object consists of other objects and arrays.
 All these objects and arrays must be filled with information in accordance with the standard described in this documentation.